Philipp-Sc/cosmos-rust-bot/README.md

 **users**

-- Save you the hassle of managing your positions manually
+- Save the hassle of managing positions manually
-- Enable you to run strategies only bots can execute
+- Enable strategies only bots can execute
 - Receive alerts and notifications
 - Send commands for the bot to execute